TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Escape.rst

 f:escape
 ========

-This view helper has been deprecated since Extbase 1.4.0 and it was removed in Extbase version 1.6.0.
-Please use the f:format.* view helper instead.
+This ViewHelper has been deprecated since Extbase 1.4.0 and it was removed in Extbase version 1.6.0.
+Please use the f:format.* ViewHelper instead.